fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 ## Baselines

 First, here are benchmarks on standard syntax (mostly).
 For the benchmark code, see the end of this post.
-Keep in mind that I measured only access (reading) performance, not initialization or writing.

 1. Bracket notation: `hash[:address][:category][:desc]`
 2. Dig: `hash.dig(:address, :category, :desc)`